Moya Henderson : Represented Artist

 - Browse articles by and about Moya Henderson

 - Browse events featuring music by Moya Henderson

 Photo: Dr Peter Henderson

-Moya Henderson graduated from the University of Queensland with first class honours in December 1972.
-Her first professional appointment came the year after her graduation when she was appointed Resident Composer to the Australian Opera during its inaugural season at the Sydney Opera House.
-Towards the end of that year she was awarded a DAAD Scholarship and a Travel Grant from the Music Board of the Australian Council for the Arts, which enabled her to continue her musical education in Germany.
+Moya Henderson (b.
+2 August 1941) graduated from the University of Queensland with first class honours in December 1972.
+Her first professional appointment came the year after her graduation when she was appointed resident composer to the Australian Opera during its inaugural season at the Sydney Opera House.
+Towards the end of that year she was awarded a DAAD Scholarship and a travel grant from the Music Board of the Australia Council for the Arts, which enabled her to continue her musical education in Germany.
 While in Germany she studied with Mauricio Kagel and Karlheinz Stockhausen at the Cologne Musikhochscule.

 Henderson returned to Australia at the end of 1976 and settled in Sydney, teaching composition as a part-time lecturer at the University of Sydney.
 She became resident composer in the Department of Music there in 1978 and, over the three-year span of her appointment, worked to stimulate the interest of students in music-theatre, and to encourage them to create their own music-theatre compositions.